Exclusive — Gov. Kristi Noem on Biden Denying Independence Day Fireworks at Mt. Rushmore: ‘We Believe It Will Be Overturned’

 Noem’s comments came during an interview for the latest On The Hill Breitbart News exclusive video series at Mount Rushmore National Memorial here in Keystone, South Dakota, just outside Rapid City.
 Noem spent two days with Breitbart News in South Dakota—one here at Mount Rushmore for this interview on Thursday last week, and then again on Friday at Custer State Park at its annual Governor’s Buffalo Roundup for a second interview—where she focused on several pressing issues facing the state of South Dakota, the nation, and her standing in the conservative movement.

 Governor Kristi Noem (R) sitting down with Breitbart New’s Matthew Boyle for an exclusive On The Hill interview at Mount Rushmore in Keystone, South Dakota.
-(Photo credit: Jon Kahn / Breitbart News)
+(Photo credit: Breitbart News)

 Earlier this year, the National Parks Service (NPS)—an agency under the Department of Interior, led by Secretary Deb Haaland—denied Noem’s administration’s request for a permit to hold an Independence Day fireworks ceremony on the evening of July 3 at Mount Rushmore.
 In response, Noem sued the Biden administration alleging the permit rejection was unconstitutional.
 A federal court tossed the lawsuit earlier in the summer, but Noem is appealing the decision to the Eighth U.S. Circuit Court of Appeals and her comments during this interview seem to indicate she believes she will be successful on appeal.
 A few weeks ago, too, a coalition of more than a dozen GOP Attorneys General nationwide filed an amicus brief asking the appellate court to overturn the lower court’s decision, backing Noem in her effort to get the fireworks ceremony going again next year.